 Help Me Grow Home Visiting

 The Perry County Board of DD serves as the administrative agent for the Ohio Department of Health’s home visiting program.
 The program provides home visits to expectant moms and new families in order to promote a healthy pregnancy, share tips on keeping children safe and developmentally on track, and to help families find the resources they may need.
-The Home Visitor uses the Parents as Teachers curriculum, Born to Learn, at each home visit.
+The Home Visitor uses an evidence based curriculum to provide instruction at each home visit.
 The program is affiliated with the national Healthy Families America model of service delivery.
 Help Me Grow home visitors are trained to provide caring support and reliable information that makes a difference to the lives of families.

 Early Intervention (EI)

-Serves children 0-3 who have a developmental delay or a medical diagnosis likely to result in delay, and are in need of services.
+Serves children 0-3 who have a developmental delay or a medical diagnosis likely to result in delay.
 The EI team consists of a service coordinator, a developmental specialist, and occupational, physical and speech therapists.
 The team also has an Early Childhood Mental Health provider, a hearing specialist, and of course the family.
 All team members work together to help reach outcomes the family desire.
 Early Intervention supports learning and development, child social and emotional well-being, and helps families through a coaching model within the context of daily routines and activities.

 Services for pre-school aged children

-The Perry County Board of DD provides services to children 3-6 through the support of a developmental specialist.
+The Perry County Board of DD provides services to children 3-6 through the support of an early childhood specialist.
 These services are primarily home based and often times supplement the work of preschool special education, or may stand alone for those children not enrolled in preschool.
 Through discovery with families, the specialist learns of the unique strengths and needs of the child, and helps the family build on those strengths or provides resources for assessed needs.

 Services for school-aged children